AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## 4. Test and validation

-Test the solution by trigger the line crossing in the Axis Object Analytic application.
+Test the solution by trigger the line crossing in the AXIS Object Analytic application.
 The output should be a red or green light on the strobe siren depending if you have a helmet on or off.

 To investigate the MQTT messages on the IoT Core MQTT broker you can login to the Amazon console and go to AWS IoT.
 From here you can see all the traffic on the broker if you subscribe with the wildcard **#**.